Luos-io/Documentation/docs/get-started/get-started3.md

 ## Next steps

-Congratulation, you have plugged and use your firts Luos network !
-You can check our [tutorials](/tutorials/tutorials) to learn how to use the features of Luos technology.
-We also invite you to check our [documentation](/docs/luos-technology/luos_tech) if you want to learn more about the core concepts of Luos.
+Congratulation, you have plugged and use your firts Luos network!
+You can check out our [tutorials](/tutorials/tutorials) to learn how to use the features of Luos technology.
+We also invite you to check out our [documentation](/docs/luos-technology/luos_tech) if you want to learn more about the core concepts of Luos.